jneug/typst-codelst/manual.typ

 ```]
 ````]

-CODELST adds line numbers and some formatting to the code.
+CODELST adds line numbers and some default formatting to the code.
 Line numbers can be configured with a variety of options and #arg[frame] sets a custom wrapper function for the code.
 Setting #arg(frame: none) disables the code frame.

 #example[````
 #sourcecode(
     numbers-side: right,
     numbering: "I",
     numbers-start: 10,
-    numbers-first: 2,
+    numbers-first: 11,
     numbers-step: 4,
     numbers-style: (i) => align(right, text(fill:blue, emph(i))),
     frame: none